scripting/feedland/worknotes.md

+#### 9/20/23; 10:39:13 AM by DW

+Static file storage in an SQL table.

+Added new callback facility in daveappserver, we install our callbacks if config.flStaticFilesInSql is true.

+* getStaticFileInSql

+* publishStaticFileInSql

 #### 9/17/23; 9:18:00 AM by DW

 Did more factoring and now newsproducts support is entirely within feedland.js, and all the code is under a single call -- /newsproduct.